TailwindMechanics/HexSim/README.md

 - I have created a new hexagon coordinate system, Neese.
 - The hexagon tiles are procedural.
 - The tile map is procedural, and the map structure uses Perlin noise to define the terrain height and colour.
+- It contains an AStarNav modules for a* pathfinding.

 ## License:
 This project is licensed under the MIT License.
 For more details, see the [LICENSE](https://github.com/TailwindMechanics/HexSim/blob/main/LICENSE) file in the repository.
 Feel free to clone, modify, and use it in your own projects, commercial or otherwise, with no restrictions.